monstercameron/HTMLeX/README.md

 ## 1. Preamble

-_HATEOAS (Hypermedia as the Engine of Application State) is a REST architectural principle in which the server returns complete HTML responses—including hypermedia controls (links, forms, etc.)—that describe available state transitions.
-In this approach, the UI is driven entirely by server‑rendered HTML without explicit client‑side JSON state.
-HTMLeX leverages this paradigm by extending HTML with a set of declarative attributes that control API calls, DOM updates, URL state, and more, while delegating complex interactivity to Web Components when necessary._
+_HATEOAS (Hypermedia as the Engine of Application State) is an architectural principle where the server provides complete HTML responses that include hypermedia controls—links, forms, and actions—that describe available state transitions.
+In this approach, no explicit client‑side JSON state is required. **HTMLeX** adheres strictly to SSR and HATEOAS principles by driving the UI solely via server‑rendered HTML and declarative attributes.
+Complex UIs should be built as Web Components that encapsulate rich client‑side logic while inter-operating with HTMLeX via attributes such as **target**, **publish**, and **subscribe**._

 ---

 ## 2. Design Principles and Requirements

 - **Server‑Rendered UI:**
-  All UI state and transitions originate from the server via complete HTML responses.
+  All state transitions and UI updates are delivered as complete HTML responses from the server.

 - **Declarative Markup:**
-  Interaction behaviors are defined solely by HTML attributes.
-No imperative JavaScript is required in the core framework.
+  Interaction behaviors are defined entirely via HTML attributes; no imperative JavaScript is required in the core framework.

-- **No Explicit Client‑Side JSON:**
-  The UI is driven by hypermedia HTML responses; there is no separate client‑side state format like JSON.

-- **Progressive Enhancement:**
-  The system is mostly HTML5‑compatible and can be augmented with Web Components for advanced client‑side behavior.

-- **Error Handling:**
+- **Hypermedia‑Driven:**
-  Error recovery is managed by the server; UI error states are reflected via declarative attributes.
+  The server returns hypermedia controls that describe available actions, ensuring that state transitions are self‑descriptive.

+- **URL State Management:**
+  URL updates are integrated into the workflow; by default, every URL state change creates a new history entry.

 - **Advanced Features:**
-  Built‑in support for lazy loading, caching, polling, timed actions, and sequential updates—all configurable via simple, single‑word attributes.
+  Features such as lazy loading, caching, polling, rate limiting, and timed actions are supported via simple attributes.

+- **Publish/Subscribe Model:**
+  Signals (events) are handled using a publish/subscribe paradigm to chain updates and coordinate actions.

-- **Flexible Update Ordering:**
+- **Extensibility:**
-  Developers can opt for sequential, FIFO‑based updates or a “last-response wins” approach using the optional **sequential** flag.
+  Lifecycle hooks and Web Components are supported for advanced client‑side behaviors when needed.

 ---